PennyLaneAI/pennylane-lightning/README.rst

     PL_BACKEND="lightning_gpu" python -m pip install -e .

-To simplify the build, we recommend using the containerized build process described in section `Docker support <docker-support>`_.
+To simplify the build, we recommend using the containerized build process described in Docker support section.

 Install Lightning-GPU with MPI
 ==============================